5 Ways to Save Money on Christmas Gifts

 It's no secret that during the holidays, people tend to overspend.
-This year alone, the average American plans to spend an $660 on gifts.
+This year alone, the average American plans to spend $660 on gifts.
 That's why monitoring Christmas spending and sticking to a budget is something that everyone should make an effort to do this holiday season.

 To do so, it's important to take the time to carefully plan and budget for Christmas gifts, so you don't end up overspending and putting things on a credit card.
 Case in point: According to recent data, 24 percent of millennial shoppers still haven't paid off their credit card debt from last Christmas.